ylxmf2005/Banquet-Management-System/README.md

+Warning:
+This project is in the early stages of development.
+The functionality is incomplete and subject to change at any time.
+The README is currently for developers' reference only.

-### SQL Connection Part
+### Env
 IDE: intelliJ IDEA
-Make sure ojdbc8.jar (Oracle JDBC driver) is added to your project libary.
+Build Tool: Maven

+### How to Setup
+Make sure you have maven installed.
+`mvn clean install`

+### Model
+Author: Sunghak Heo

+### SQLConnection
+Author: Ethan Lee

-You can see demo usage in test/SQLConnectionTest.java.
-You can execute fixed SQL or parameterized SQL (to avoid SQL injection and enhance flexibility) through SQLConnection.
+Execute fixed SQL or parameterized SQL (to avoid SQL injection and enhance flexibility) through SQLConnection.

-I have also provided another version: SQLConnection_deprecated, which returns List<Map<String, Object>>.
+Another version: SQLConnectionDeprecated, returns QureyResult for query, now abandoned.

 Since the Oracle database provided by the PolyU can only be accessed on the campus network, I have set up my own Oracle server.
-The server login are already provided in the code, you can use directly.
+The server login are already provided in the code, which can be used directly.

-If you need any guidance or modifications, please feel free to contact me / just modify it to your need.
+### BMSMain

+### BMSServer
+Author: Ethan Lee

+### Frontend
+Author: Ethan Lee